-LogicMonitor shall maintain throughout the Term of the Agreement formal information security management program designed to protect the confidentiality, integrity, and availability of Customer Data.
-The program shall be documented and updated based on changes in applicable legal and regulatory requirements related to privacy and data security practices and industry standards.
+LogicMonitor shall maintain throughout the term of the Agreement a formal information security management program designed to protect the confidentiality, integrity and availability of Customer Data (“Security Program”).
+The program shall be documented and updated based on changes in applicable legal and regulatory requirements related to privacy and data security practices.

 3. Security Policies and Procedures